jieyu11/DocChunkForLlmQA/README.md

 source .venv/bin/activate
 ```

-## Build Private Network with Docker
+### Setting Up a Private Network Using Docker

-A private network is needed with more than one docker containers are running and
+In this study, there are multiple Docker containers concurrently operational, where
-one container needs to call the others through API requests.
-The following
+inter-container communication is established via API requests.
+The following commands are executed
-command is used to create a network called `my-network`.
+to create a private network:

 ```bash
 docker network create my-network docker network ls
 ```

+The above commands initiate the creation of a network named `my-network`,
+enabling interaction among Docker containers within a secure and isolated
+environment.

 ## Chunking with Unstructured